by Robyn Stewart, former financial aid officer at College of the Holy Cross

 - Gather documentation that will support your case.

-Schools will ask for letters from people outside of the student’s family who can explain the nature of the relationship between the student and/or the custodial parent and the NCP.
+Schools will ask for letters from people outside of the student’s family who can explain the nature of the relationship between the student and the NCP.
 This third party might be a guidance counselor who can explain that she has never met the NCP at a parent event, a clergy member who can discuss the student’s family situation, an attorney who can explain challenges the custodial family has had securing child support, or a mental health professional discussing the impact the NCP has had on the student.

 - Third party support may not be necessary if the student would be placed at risk by contacting the NCP.

-Colleges that require the NCP Statement are including the non-custodial parent because they want to treat all parents equally.
+Colleges that require the NCP Profile are including the non-custodial parent because they want to treat all parents equally.
 They recognize that parents do not end their relationship with their children when they divorce and that all parents have a responsibility to provide for their children.
 These colleges do not think it is fair to ask students who have two married parents to pay more for college than students with two parents who are not married to each other.

 Schools are careful to safeguard the privacy of all families and won’t allow one parent to see the information submitted by the other.
 All education records, including financial aid applications and supporting documentation, are protected by the Family Educational Rights and Privacy Act (FERPA).
 Families need to remember that both the federal government and the schools consider it the family’s primary responsibility to pay for the child’s education and will not determine financial aid eligibility until they have assessed the family’s ability to pay.